Spacetime symmetry-enriched SymTFT: from LSM anomalies to modulated symmetries and beyond: Symmetry enriched SymTFT

 In this paper, we extend the SymTFT framework to incorporate spacetime symmetries and their possible non-trivial interplays with internal symmetries.
 Such interplays could arise from 't Hooft/LSM anomalies or non-trivial symmetry extensions.
 To systematically capture such symmetries using the SymTFT framework, we will consider SymTFTs of internal symmetries enriched by spacetime symmetries.
 The interplay between internal and spacetime symmetries is encoded in the spacetime symmetry enrichment of the SymTFT.
 An example of such a spacetime symmetry-enriched SymTFT was considered in~\cite{PLA240918113}.

 To motivate why spacetime symmetry-enriched SymTFTs provide a natural description, let us first recall a common construction of SymTFTs.
 Typically, a SymTFT is constructed by gauging the symmetry of an SPT phase.
 For simplicity, in this paper we will specialize to ${1+1}$D symmetry described by a finite group \(G\).
 In this setting, the SymTFT is a Dijkgraaf-Witten (DW) theory, which can be constructed by starting with the \(2+1\)D \(G\)-SPT associated with the 't Hooft anomaly ${\om\in H^3(BG,U(1))}$ of \(G\) and subsequently gauging $G$.
-Generalizations to non-invertible symmetries are conceptually straightforward.

 Suppose the total symmetry group $G$ has a normal subgroup $N$, and let $Q$ denote the quotient group $G/N$.
 When $G$ consists of only internal symmetries, there are two equivalent ways to construct the SymTFT for $G$.
 One approach is to start with the $G$-SPT and gauge $G$.
 Alternatively, one can first gauge $N$, arriving at a $Q$-enriched $N$-DW theory, and then gauge $Q$.\footnote{When $N$ is not a normal subgroup of $G$, the quotient ${Q = G/N}$ does not define an ordinary group symmetry but rather a non-invertible ${G/N}$ coset symmetry~\cite{HKZ240520401,HKZ250300105}.
 Gauging this non-invertible symmetry in the $N$ Dijkgraaf–Witten theory produces the $G$ DW theory.} This process can be summarized in the following commutative diagram:\footnote{ Mathematically, the symmetry defects of the $2+1$D \( G \)-SPT are described by the fusion 2-category \( 2\text{-}\Vec_G \).
 Meanwhile, the symmetry defects of the \( G \)-DW theory (modulo condensation defects) are captured by the center \( \mathcal{Z}(\Vec_G^\omega) \) of \( \Vec_G^\omega \).
 When \( \omega \) is trivial, the symmetry defects of the \( Q \)-enriched \( N \)-DW theory are given by the relative center \( \mathcal{Z}_{\Vec_G}(\Vec_N) \), which forms a \( Q \)-crossed braided extension of \( \mathcal{Z}(\Vec_N) \)~\cite{Gelaki:2009blp, BJL181100434}.
 Equivariantizing the \( Q \)-crossed braided fusion category amounts to gauging \( Q \)~\cite{BBC14104540}.
 In this case, the equivariantization of \( \mathcal{Z}_{\Vec_G}(\Vec_N) \) yields \( \mathcal{Z}(\Vec_G) \), as expected from gauging \( Q \).
 For non-trivial \( \omega \), the symmetry defects are described by a different \( Q \)-crossed braided fusion category, whose equivariantization results in \( \mathcal{Z}(\Vec^\omega_G) \).}